 Well, they’re probably not gonna be too hidden anymore now that we told everyone, but good things are meant to be shared!
 Also, what if we told you that there is a secret hidden beach within Glasgow itself by the River Kelvin?
 During the Spring Bank Holiday and King’s Coronation, why not escape the crowds and unwind in one of the quieter beaches by checking out our hidden gem beaches list.

-6. Check out the newest steakhouse in town
+6. Check out the newest cat cafe in Glasgow

 7. Attend a disco boozy brunch at this rooftop bar

-The rooftop venue VEGA is back with their Boozy Disco Brunch, set to rule over Glasgow’s boozy brunch scene this bank holiday.
-The event runs on the first Saturday of each month, meaning it will take place on May 6 between 12pm – 4pm.
-During the disco-filled extravaganza, guests be transformed to a groovy disco wonderland, complete with live DJ sets, Whitley Neil gin cocktails, a Build Your Own Bellini station and, of course, plenty of snacks to accompany the main meal.
+The rooftop venue VEGA is back with their Boozy Disco Brunch, set to rule over Glasgow’s boozy brunch scene this bank holiday as one of the best things to do.
+The event runs on the first Saturday of each month, meaning it will take place on May 4 between 12pm – 4pm.
+During the disco-filled extravaganza, guests are transformed into a groovy disco wonderland, complete with live DJ sets, cocktails, a Build Your Own Bellini station and, of course, plenty of snacks to accompany the main meal.
 To attend, you can book the tickets on VEGA’s website.
+Plus, VEGA is also giving out FREE tacos on Sunday, May 5, with a toast to the bank holiday from 12- 6pm at ‘Sunday Shakedown’.
+Guests will receive a free taco when they purchase any cocktail from the Sunday Shakedown menu.